AnimaApp/CocoaButter/README.md

 ## Motivation

-There is currently no easy way to collect crash reports from Sketch plugins.
-We wanted an easy way to collect and view crashes from real users.
+An easy way to collect and view crashes from real users that has the information from Sketch plugins such as the current page artboards and exception message.

 ## Deployment
 You can deploy your own CocoaButter instance for free on Heroku with a single click, no coding required.